Elk Neck State Forest

 You may purchase a permit for the year at a cost of $50.00 for ages 18 to 61, $25.00 for anyone 62 or older., or you may choose to purchase a daily permit for $10.00 (under 18 years of age is Free with a paying adult).
 The permits may be purchased at the forest office through an honor system (cash or check).
 If paying with cash you must have exact amount.
 Please download the range regulations below for specific information on using the range.
 All rules and regulations are posted on information boards and daily permits.

-Beginning June 9, 2009, Elk Neck State Forest Yearly Range Permits will be available for purchase from any authorized Sport License Sales agent or online at the Maryland Department of Natural Resources Sport License Sales site at https://www2.md.wildlifelicense.com/.
+Elk Neck State Forest Yearly Range Permits can also be purchased from any authorized Sport License Sales agent or online at the Maryland Department of Natural Resources Sport License Sales site at: http://dnr.maryland.gov/compass_redirect.html

 There are four ranges: